 Well whether you are connected to a WiFi network or LAN connection, If you can’t receive an email, browse the web, or stream music, chances are you’re not connected to your network and can’t get onto the internet.
 Here we have listed the best solutions to fix the Internet and network connection issues in Windows 10.

 - Restart all network devices (Router, modem, switch) include your PC/Laptop which probably help fix the issue if a temporary glitch causes the problem.

 - Check the ethernet cable is connected properly between the network device and your PC.

 - Temporarily disable antivirus firewall and disconnect from VPN (if configured)

 - If you are having a problem with WiFi connectivity we recommend connect your smartphone to the wifi network and check if the internet connection working, If not then you need to connect to ISP to resolve that issue.

 Disable Proxy Settings

 - From the start menu search for internet options and select the first result,

 - Move to the Connections tab then click on LAN settings,

 - Here make sure “Use a proxy server for your LAN” is unchecked.

-- And checkmark on Automatically detect settings option,
+- And checkmark on the Automatically detect settings option,

 - Click apply and ok to make save the changes.

 Run Network troubleshooter

-Run the build-in network and internet connection troubleshooter that help diagnose and fix common network and internet connectivity problems.
+Run the built-in network and internet connection troubleshooter that help diagnose and fix common network and internet connectivity problems.

 - Open the Start menu by clicking on the Window icon, in the start menu, and click on the Setting icon as highlighted above.

 - Here from the Windows Settings pane, click on the Network & Internet options then click on the Status option.